 In order to maintain consistency in the Community Forest's initial stage of operation, the intent of the initial application and proposal will be adhered to (2.02 of "the Agreement").
+Intent but not "letter of" application adhered to.

 • Commitment #2